kekyo/screw-up/README.md

 ## What is this?

-This is a Vite plugin that automatically inserts banner comments containing package metadata (name, version, description, author, license) into your bundled JavaScript/CSS files.
+This is a Vite plugin that automatically inserts banner comments containing package metadata (name, version, description, author, license, etc.) into your bundled JavaScript/CSS files.

 This will automatically read metadata from your `package.json`: